joshsherwood1/enigma/README.md

 1. Functionality

    I would give myself a 3 on functionality.
-The encrypt and decrypt methods both work, and the command line interface is also functions as specified in the rubric.
+The encrypt and decrypt methods both work, and the command line interface also functions as specified in the rubric.

 2. Object Oriented Programming